If the last couple months and especially last couple of weeks have been tough for you and your sign, you can now breathe a sigh of relief.

 My meditations this week have revealed the entirety of the journey I have embarked on since July of last year.
 What a story that has unfolded over the last 12 months.
 I’m trying to comprehend how a day is measured in 24 hour increments, but yet the time seems to be faster moving than ever.
 With all of these new experiences, time feels to be speeding up in 5D.
 It’s pretty mind boggling to see how all the pieces fit together throughout one short year into this big puzzle that I call my life.

 I blinked and BAM.
 A year later —> a business, a broken arm and a wedding later.
 I was a hamster on a wheel, headed for everywhere and never stopping for any air.
+I was living in survival mode and operating out of my root chakra instead of my heart.

 The universe was not gentle with me this past year.
 I didn’t know where to go or how to get there with my dream and the only thing that was guaranteed was that I would reach new levels, whether I liked it or not.
 When I felt like I was walking up a giant mountain, I had to put one foot in front of the other … day after day … until one day: I would reach the top.
 But throughout that journey, just like the roots of the trees in the forest, they would trip me and I would fall down.
 And every time I had a choice to stay down or get back up.
 I chose to be strong because I have always needed to be strong ever since I took my first breath on this planet.
 I am not ready to get into this part of who I am, and am still working on my vulnerability, but I know it is my strength that has been a beautiful shield that has protected me on my journey and my faith has been my only foot to stand on.